gertsch7003/fire_tv_server/README.md

 Then download the Dockerfile to your path (for exaple /home/pi/fire_tv_server/)

+than

-that cd into the dir -> /home/pi/fire_tv_server/Dockerfile
+cd into the dir -> /home/pi/fire_tv_server/Dockerfile

+than

+edit the Dockerfile -> change "IP_FROM_FIRE_TV" to your FireTV-IP Adress -> for example 192.168.1.44

 // create the image from the Dockerfile
 #sudo docker build -t "firetvserver" .